jystin/ATBench/asset/DATASET.md

 # Preparing Dataset

 ATModel can perform 5 tasks simultaneously, namely Panoptic Segmentation, Captioning, VQA, Depth Estimation and OCR.
-Below are the details of the datasets of different tasks.
+Below are the details of the datasets for different tasks.

 ```sh
 Panoptic Segmentation -> ADE20K